Forgot About His Powers

-- In Max Payne 2's Chapter 2, Max will single-handedly clear out an abandoned office building full of cleaners.
+- In 2's Chapter 2, Max will single-handedly clear out an abandoned office building full of cleaners.
 Then he's forced to leap out a window to avoid an explosion, and the rest of the chapter is spent playing as Mona providing cover fire for Max.
 He'll get pinned down behind barriers several times over the next several levels and will be helpless until Mona can take out the lone man firing on him.
-The implication seems to be that he was injured in the accident.

 - In 3 Max finally tracks down Fabiana as wells as Marcello, both held hostage by multiple gangsters, as he knew they would be throughout his entire investigation.
 He has the element of surprise, is heavily armed, and he's...well, Max Payne, a dynamite gun fighter who makes Time Itself his bitch when he has to.
 He walks directly into the room, gets disarmed, captured, and his failure gets both of the siblings murdered in front of him.
 He even acknowledges that he's kind of a screw-up.

 - Also in 3, there's a portion where you have to take a sniper rifle and guard Passos as he runs from paramilitary thugs.
 Somehow, Passos forgets that he's a perfectly capable gunman and doesn't bother picking up any of the guns the dead goons drop.